-- 3. Mane, tail, forelock and wither tufts must be clean and free of tangles.
-It is prohibited to use any ornaments on the aforementioned.
-Manes, forelocks, and wither tufts may be English or Western braided if the exhibitor so desires. - b.
-Trimming of the horse - 1.
-Manes may be roached, but the forelock and wither tufts must be left. - 2.
-The inside of the ears may be clipped. - 3.
-Long hair on the jaw, legs and pasterns should be clipped. - c.
-Tack - 1.
-Tack should be neat, clean and in good repair. - 2.
+- 1. Tack should be neat, clean and in good repair. - 2.
 Horses shown Western must be in a halter of nylon or leather. - 3.
-Horses shown English may be in either a bridle or halter of leather or nylon - d.
-Appearance of the exhibitor - 1.
-Clothes and person-neat and clean. - 2.
-Appropriate Western tack-style clothes. - 3.
-Appropriate English tack-style clothes.
-Jackets are optional. - 2.
-Showing the horse in the ring: 60 points - a.
-Leading: 40 points - 1.
-The athlete should lead from the left side of the horse with the lead shank/reins held in the right hand about - 2.
+Horses shown English may be in either a bridle or halter of leather or nylon d.
+Appearance of the exhibitor a.
+Leading: 40 points

+- 1. Clothes and person-neat and clean.

+- 2. Appropriate Western tack-style clothes.

+- 3. Appropriate English tack-style clothes.
+Jackets are optional.

+2. Showing the horse in the ring: 60 points

+- 1. The athlete should lead from the left side of the horse with the lead shank/reins held in the right hand about - 2.
 2-3cm (8-12") from the halter/bit.
 (Smaller athletes may need a longer hold.)
 The athlete should not hold the chain part of the shank.
 It is at the judge's discretion whether to penalize for this. - 3.
 The athlete should stay in position by the left side of the horse's head, "eye to eye" with the horse.
 The athlete should not touch the horse with his/her hands or feet. - 4.
 Excess lead shank/rein should be held safely and neatly in the left hand.
 A tightly coiled/rolled lead shank or reins wrapped around the athlete's left hand will be cause for points to be deducted from the athlete's score. - 5.
 A loose, flapping lead shank or rein will be considered a fault. - 6.
 Emphasis should be placed on the light control of the horse with a minimum of pressure on the lead shank/reins, to allow the horse to hold its head naturally.
 The horse should move out and continue readily, freely and quietly at the walk and jog/trot, with a minimum of urging by the athlete. - 7.
 It is permissible for the athlete to pass between the horse and the judge as the judge moves around the animal, but the athlete should avoid blocking the judge's view beyond the movement required to step between the horse and the judge.
 The athlete should step quickly and quietly to the zone where both horse and judge can be observed. - 8.
 All pivot turns of 90 degrees or larger should be executed to the right. - 9.
 It is to be remembered that the athlete is also being judged on safety.
 The athlete should not crowd the competitor next to him/her when positioned in a side by side line up or in front of him/her when lined up head to tail. - 10.
-If the judge or ringmaster requests a change in position, the athlete should first look around to see that the nearby competitors have their horses under control, then move out promptly as indicated. - b.
+If the judge or ringmaster requests a change in position, the athlete should first look around to see that the nearby competitors have their horses under control, then move out promptly as indicated.

+b.
 Posing: 20 points